LoveChild 11: My Mother’s Parents, Bruce and Alice MacDonald

 There were only two bedrooms, each of which held two beds.
 The youngest three kids were in one room with Alice; the older boys in the other room with Bruce.

-Meanwhile, Margaret was in the city of Winnipeg, where she had to make a choice between finishing school (she had grade 10) and getting a job.
+Meanwhile, Margaret was in the city of Winnipeg, where her Aunt Ettie and Uncle Bert gave her a choice between finishing school (she had grade 10) and getting a job.

 Not that difficult a choice in those days, but one she'd continue to question until she was in her eighties.